pact-foundation/pact-ruby/README.md

 require 'pact/tasks'
 ```

 Create a `pact_helper.rb` in your service provider project.
-The file must be called pact_helper.rb, however there is some flexibility in where it can be stored.
 The recommended place is `spec/service_consumers/pact_helper.rb`.

-See the [Provider](documentation/configuration.md#provider) section of the Configuration documentation for more information.
+See [Verifying Pacts](documentation/verifying-pacts.md) and the [Provider](documentation/configuration.md#provider) section of the Configuration documentation for more information.

 ```ruby
 # In specs/service_consumers/pact_helper.rb